View James Cuffe's Obituary on NorthJersey.com and share memories

 Jimmy was a past President of the Ancient Order of Hibernians in Greene County, NY.
 He loved music and followed in his father's footsteps to become a Bagpiper later in his life.
 He had a deep love of Ireland, where his mother was born.
 During his youth he played ice hockey along with his brother for the Pascack Valley Ice Hockey team.
 He was an avid NY Yankees baseball fan and loved attending games with his brother and nephews.
 He enjoyed motorcycles and traveling with his wife, plus attending rock concerts like his sister.
 He loved spending time with his family and friends.
 Jimmy will be deeply missed.

-A Memorial Mass will take place at St. John the Baptist RC Church in Greenville, NY on Saturday, January 11, 2020 at Noon.
+A Memorial Mass took place in Greenville, NY on January 11, 2020.